Persecution of Buddhists: Bangladesh

 Chittagong Hill Tracts had 98.5% Buddhist and Hindu population in 1947 during the partition of India.
 The British gave the Buddhist dominated land to East Pakistan against the principles of partition and against wishes of indigenous people.
 Chittagong Hill Tracts is the traditional home of the Chakma, Marma, Tripura, Mro, Khumi and other indigenous tribes who mainly practice Buddhism.
 Successive Pakistan and Bangladeshi governments had been encouraging Muslim migration into the Chittagong Hill Tracts to dilute the indigenous Buddhist population.
 Indigenous Buddhist people of Chittagong Hill Tracts resisted the colonization of their land by demographic engineering.
 In response Bangladesh government sent tens of thousands of military personnel to the Chittagong Hill Tracts to protect the Muslim settlers and fight the indigenous resistance movement named Shanti Bahini.

 Bangladesh Army in league with the Muslim settlers committed 13 major massacres in the span of 15 years between 1980 and 1995 slaughtering hundreds of indigenous Buddhist people in each massacre.
 They committed numerous other massacres killing 10 to 20 people since birth of Bangladesh in 1971.
-Apart from mass killing Bangladesh and Muslim settlers are involved in extra-judicial execution of the indigenous people.
+Apart from mass killing Bangladesh and Muslim settlers are involved in extrajudicial execution of the indigenous people.
 Indigenous people are victims of arbitrary arrest and detention.
 Bangladesh Army and Muslim settlers often subject them to severe torture and beating.
 Indigenous Buddhist women and even minor girls are vulnerable to rape by Muslim settlers and Bangladesh army.
 Bangladesh army and Muslim settlers had raped thousands of indigenous Buddhist women and girls.
 Indigenous Buddhist people are subjected to systematic proselytization by the Bangladesh government and many Saudi funded Islamic missionary organizations.
 Bangladesh army also resort to forcible conversion.
 Bangladesh Army and Muslim settlers destroyed and desecrated hundreds of Buddhist temples in Chittagong Hill Tracts.